Genieve Figgis

-Genieve Figgis (born 1972) is an Irish artist who started her artistic career using social media.
+Genieve Figgis (born 1972) is an Irish painter who started her artistic career using social media.
 She is known for her vibrant colors and ghoulish or macabre imagery.
-According to an article in Flaunt magazine: "Her unique brand of painting—which uses acrylics “slathered heavily” on canvas and often references works of the canon as viewed through a melted macabre filter—is at once classical and utterly contemporary."
+According to Flaunt magazine: "Her unique brand of painting—which uses acrylics "slathered heavily" on canvas and often references works of the canon as viewed through a melted macabre filter—is at once classical and utterly contemporary."

 Education

-Figgis graduated in 2006 from the Gorey School of Art in Wexford with a Bachelor in Fine Arts.
-She completed her studies in 2012 with a Masters of Fine Arts at the National College of Art and Design in Dublin, Ireland.
+Figgis graduated in 2006 from the Gorey School of Art in Wexford with a Bachelor's in Fine Arts.
+She completed her studies in 2012 with a Master's of Fine Arts at the National College of Art and Design in Dublin, Ireland.

-Early career
+Olivia Parkes wrote, "An unconventional rising art star, she started her family before she started art school, and received recognition for her work online before the gallery world caught up.
+It's the kind of story that makes you love the internet: for bringing us the good stuff, faster than we would have gotten it otherwise."

 Figgis' use of Twitter to display her artwork in 2014 caught the attention of American artist Richard Prince and introduced Figgis into the New York art scene.
-Olivia Parkes writes "An unconventional rising art star, she started her family before she started art school, and received recognition for her work online before the gallery world caught up.
-It's the kind of story that makes you love the internet: for bringing us the good stuff, faster than we would have gotten it otherwise."
 Figgis made her American debut exhibition at Harpers Books in East Hampton, New York in the summer of 2014 while also publishing her first book at the same time titled Making Love With the Devil.

 Since 2015, she is represented by Almine Rech Gallery.
+In 2026, her work was included in the group exhibition Songs to the Siren at The Model in Sligo, curated by Paul Hallahan and Lee Welch.

+Style

 From the outset, Figgis has played with the culture of upper class luxury culture portrayed in the art canon by artists such as Diego Velázquez, Francisco Goya, Fragonard, Édouard Manet, Henri de Toulouse-Lautrec, James Ensor and François Boucher.

-Style

 Figgis' style strikes a balance between figuration and abstraction.
 Her paintings are reminiscent of 18th century Rococo style as she recreates cheery Victorian photographs, and paintings with thick paint, causing the subjects to appear as melting, zombie-like creatures.

 Figgis values the use of paint for its ability to surprise, and is the medium she uses to form her figures of drips and swirls giving them a ghoulish imagery in her paintings.
 Her paintings technique involves dripping paint onto a canvas allowing gravity and colour-bleeding along to do most of the work with subtle surface marks to create specific details and textures.
-She cites Marlene Dumas, Cecily Brown and Jenny Saville as her heroes.